Saudi Arabia, UAE caution oil market against gloom over China virus

 “It is important that we do not exaggerate projections related to future decreases in oil demand due to events in China,” UAE Minister of Energy Suhail al-Mazrouei said.

-In March “OPEC and OPEC+ member countries will discuss market conditions and, if required, all options to ensure continued market balance,” he said.
+“OPEC and OPEC+ member countries will discuss market conditions (in March) and, if required, all options to ensure continued market balance,” he said.

-The Saudi minister said OPEC and its allies could respond to any impact on the oil market, adding he was confident the Chinese and international authorities could contain the virus.
+The Saudi minister also said OPEC and its allies could respond to any impact on the oil market, adding he was confident China and international authorities could contain the virus.

+Algeria’s Energy Minister and current President of OPEC Mohamed Arkab, also referring to the outbreak, said that “the impact on the outlook for global oil demand would ... be small”.

 Prince Abdulaziz said he was confident the Organization of the Petroleum Exporting Countries (OPEC) and other producers, a group known as OPEC+, “have the capability and flexibility needed to respond to any developments.”

-Oman’s oil minister told Reuters on Monday that he fully supported Saudi Arabia’s readiness to react to any impact the virus has on the market.
+Oman’s oil minister told Reuters on Monday he fully supported Saudi Arabia’s readiness to react to any impact the virus has on the market.

 OPEC+, which includes Russia, has been reducing oil supply to support prices and has agreed to hold back 1.7 million barrels per day (bpd) of output until the end of March.